Scenario Creation

 Force Character

-Select a character that the user must play as in this scenario.
-If left blank, the user can create their own character.
+Select a character that the User must play as in this scenario.
+If left blank, the User can create their own character.

 Separate User Character

-Enabled (On, Default): The user's character is treated as separate from other scenario characters.
+Enabled (On, Default): The User's character is treated as separate from other scenario characters.

-Disabled (Off): The user must choose from the characters defined in the scenario.
+Disabled (Off): The User must choose from the characters defined in the scenario.

 Sensitive Content (18+)